xaviervia/essays/philosophy/not-anti-natalism.md

+# Arguments for Natalism

+This is a response to the [Kids?
+Just say no](https://aeon.co/essays/having-children-is-not-life-affirming-its-immoral) article that advocates for an anti-natalist morality.
+In a nutshell, it puts in a balance the amount of suffering and the amount of enjoyment that a human being experiences and makes other experience.
+The balance tips hard in the direction of suffering.
+This quote from the article illustrates the point really well:

+> If you doubt this, ask yourself – honestly – whether you would accept a minute of the worst tortures in exchange for a minute or two of the greatest delights.

+Given this state of affairs, the article drives to the conclusion, in a well reasoned way, creating _more_ human life is not moral.
+This is just a gist of course, the article is well put and easy to read, so I recommend reading it.

 I agree with the point of the article.
 Suffering is, indeed, inexcusable, and it dominates our experience of life in a way that enjoyment does not compensate.
-I follow the argumentation to the logical conclusion, and I agree with it; but I have, however, several problems with the implicit premises over which the argument is constructed.
+I follow the argumentation to the logical conclusion, and I agree with it to the extent that it is a valid conclusion that follows from the premises; but I have, however, several problems with the premises over which the argument is constructed.

-The effort put in the construction of this argument is a way in which it manifests the fact that I consider the reasoning of the article to be sound, and its topic and conclusions significant.
-I also more or less agree with the outlines of the argument, and I strongly sympathize with the idea that taking personal responsibility in the effort for the minimization of suffering is a moral ideal.
-I think reflecting on the lines that the article proposes is extremely important and relevant, and just pondering this subjects can lead to improvements on our overall moral behavior.
+I hope that the effort that I put in the construction of this argument is a way in which it manifests the fact that I consider the reasoning of the article to be sound, and its topic and conclusions significant.
+The arguments that I put forward apply in a wider context even if I construct them here to address anti-natalism in particular, and they are the result of years of pondering and studying argumentations done along the same lines as the one in the article.
+I more or less agree with the outlines of the argument, and I strongly sympathize with the idea that it is a moral ideal to take personal responsibility in the effort for the minimization of suffering.
+I think reflecting along the lines that the article proposes is extremely important and relevant, and just pondering this subject can lead to improvements in our overall moral behavior.
 Nonetheless, I believe the article conclusions are wrong, even if they are wrong for the right reasons.

 Some aspect of the article that I find particularly valuable is its emphasis in anti-utopianism.
-That it acknowledges that radical conclusions such as the ones argued by the author can be coopted by utopian ideologies that end up maximizing suffering is a testament to the fact that the author is taking the topic seriously (and is familiar with recent history).
-Particularly good is, in this sense, that it highlights the value of adoption that stems from an anti-natalist perspective: mitigating suffering where it can be mitigated.
+It acknowledges that radical conclusions about the human condition can be coopted by utopian ideologies that end up maximizing suffering.
+This is a testament to the fact that the author is taking the topic seriously (and that he is familiar with recent history).
+In this sense, it is particularly good that it highlights the value of adoption.
+This follows logically from an anti-natalist ethos: whenever the possibility of suffering is present, it should be mitigated.

-My problems with the premises vary widely in regards to what quality of the argument the refer to, but even coming from different angles, what the have in common is that they are foundational: they all point to the underlying axioms under which the argument sustains itself.
+My problems with the premises cover very different qualities of the argument the refer to, but even though they come from different angles, what the have in common is that they are foundational: they all point to the underlying axioms under which the argument sustains itself.
 Here is a break down by topic:

-## Metaphysical
+## Metaphysical counter argument

 > How can we compare existence with non-existence, if in order to do that comparison we need first to exist?
 It feels to me that this is an argumentation in the vacuum: nothing can be said about the qualities of non-existence, since saying something presupposes existence.
 There is no such thing as an "experience" of non-existence, which makes it really hard to put qualities to it (in this case, being better than existence, because of the pain that existence brings with it).
 I feel that this might be the strongest argument against the conclusion, and it resonates with the fact that because only natalists reproduce, anti-natalism is by it's very structure a non-replicant and biologically determined to minority status (which is of course addressed in the article, but only at the sociological level)